FTC-MARVELS/FreightFrenzy/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 ## TeamCode Module

-Welcome!
+Welcome to the TeamCode module for team 14571, the MARVELS!

-This module, TeamCode, is the place where you will write/paste the code for your team's robot controller App.
-This module is currently empty (a clean slate) but the process for adding OpModes is straightforward.
+This module, TeamCode, is the place where we will write/paste the code for our team's robot controller App.
+This module started off empty (a clean slate) but we have since written some OpModes to make our robot perform tasks.
+The process for adding even more OpModes is straightforward.

 ## Creating your own OpModes